Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 ![xavin-astro-guild-join-message](/img/blog/astro/ab_guild_join_msg.webp)

 thennn, bottlenecks started arising.
 I already migrated from javascript to Kotlin, but my bot was still running on a single process, and it was hella painful.
-each restart for even a small update was taking 10+ minutes (which is 10+ minutes of downtime) and the Java Garbage Collector, started to complain too. this resulted in lots of painful debugging, heck I even tried remote debugging, wont wish you that.
+each restart for even a small update was taking 10+ minutes (which is 10+ minutes of downtime) and the Java Garbage Collector, started to complain too. this resulted in lots of painful debugging, heck I even tried remote debugging, won't wish you that.
 ![ab_java_gc.webp](/img/blog/astro/ab_java_gc.webp)

 luckily, Xavin was there to help.